rust-lang/rust-clippy/CONTRIBUTING.md

 ## High level approach

-1. Find something to fix/improve
+1. Look for something that needs fixing or improvement
 2. Change code (likely some file in `clippy_lints/src/`)
 3. Follow the instructions in the [Basics docs](book/src/development/basics.md) to get set up
 4. Run `cargo test` in the root directory and wiggle code until it passes
 5. Open a PR (also can be done after 2. if you run into problems)

-## Finding something to fix/improve
+## Look for something that needs fixing or improvement

 All issues on Clippy are mentored, if you want help simply ask someone from the Clippy team directly by mentioning them in the issue or over on [Zulip].
 All